daemontus/sylvan-sys/README.md

 A slightly more involved example is also available in the `test.rs` module.

 **Completeness:** Most of the API should be fully reproduced here (including stuff like functions with callbacks).
 Some minor aspects (like the `sylvan_stats` struct or more advanced lace functionality) are missing, but if you need them, you can create an issues, and they can be added later.
+**Since `1.7.0`, Sylvan also includes an implementation of ZDDs.
+For now, this is not included in this wrapper, but feel free to make a PR :)

 **Correctness:** Unfortunately, Sylvan cannot be directly processed using `bindgen`, so the API was reproduced using a semi-automated method with a manual validation step (bunch of regexes that a human makes sure didn't break anything ;)).
 As such, it is possible that there are some minor problems that need to be sorted out.
 Please file an issue if you see any unexpected behaviour or segfaults.